Sheila Parsons, MSW has been a professional artist and workshop instructor since 1976.

 She received a Lifetime Achivement in the Arts Award from the Faulkner County (Arkansas) Public Library in 2010.

-She currently lives and works with her husband, Richard Talley and four dogs in her studio home in Conway, Arkansas.
+She currently lives and works with her husband, Richard Talley, three dogs, and two cats in her studio home in Conway, Arkansas.